4Source/drawable-obsidian-plugin/README.md

 # DrawEnable Obsidian Plugin
+> [!WARNING]
+> This Plugin is under Development!

 This is a plugin for Obsidian (https://obsidian.md).

-This project is for Handdrawing or writing in Obsidian.
+This plugin is for Handdrawing or writing in Obsidian.

 # Control panel
 Positon of panels and the order of icons could be modified.
 Each panel could be activated or deactivated.